 How to: Undo a Database Refactoring Operation

-This topic explains how to undo the changes after you rename a database schema object.
-When you rename a schema object, other objects that reference the renamed object are automatically updated with the new name.
+This topic explains how to undo the changes after you apply database refactoring operations to one or more database objects.
 For example, if you rename a column in a table, any stored procedures that reference that column are automatically updated with the new name.
-For more information, see Database Refactoring Overview.
+For more information, see Refactor Database Code and Data.

-You can use the global undo functionality to undo the changes after you rename a database schema object.
+You can use the global undo functionality to undo the changes after you apply any of the database refactoring operations.
 You can undo the changes to the schema object and any references to the object that were updated automatically.
 These updates are undone in one transaction, and all files that are updated by the undo operation are saved, even if they are closed during the undo operation.